Tarrant County Clerk

 Locations

-Understand How the Clerk Partners with the Courts You’ll Encounter
+How the Clerk Works with the Courts

 County Criminal Courts: Although the court manages the case, the Clerk’s Criminal Division processes filings, maintains records, and handles fine payments at the cashier window.

-Leverage Official Online Tools Without Sacrificing Accuracy
+Using Official Online Tools

 Names matter: Enter exact party names and try variations if necessary.